-We are a party to an employment agreement with Mr. Leyden, which became effective on March 8, 2012.
-The agreement contains a five-year term and provides for a minimum annual base salary of \$700,000 and a minimum annual target bonus opportunity under the ICP of 110% of base salary.
-Mr. Leyden's base salary and target bonus opportunity may be increased by the Compensation Committee in its sole discretion.
-The agreement does not provide any fixed or guaranteed compensation long-term incentive compensation, other than to provide for an acquisition PSU award that we granted in May 2012.
-The agreement also does not contain any severance protection, although Mr. Leyden continues to participate in our severance plans applicable to all executive officers, as described below under "Potential Payments upon Termination or Change in Control."
+We entered into a five-year employment agreement with Mr. Leyden, effective as of March 7, 2011.
+The agreement provided for a minimum annual base salary of \$700,000 and a minimum annual target bonus opportunity under the ICP of 110% of base salary, subject to increase by the Compensation Committee in its sole discretion.
+The agreement did not provide any fixed or guaranteed compensation or long-term incentive compensation, other than to provide for an acquisition PSU award that we granted in May 2012.
+The agreement also did not contain any severance protection, although Mr. Leyden participated in our severance plans applicable to all executive officers, as described below under "Potential Payments upon Termination or Change in Control."